substation-beta/ssb_book/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Feature request
+name: Enhancement request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
-title: "[FEATURE] <insert title>"
+title: "..."
-labels: enhancement, help wanted
+labels: enhancement
 assignees: BastianGanze

 ---